Get

 Shedding is a shared experience among cat owners.
 All cats with fur shed, even if they’re regarded as low-shedding or hypoallergenic breeds.
 So, it’s perfectly normal to find cat hair around your house.
 However, shedding does become concerning if you notice an increase in shedding or thinning areas on your cat’s coat.
 Increased shedding often indicates an underlying health concern that requires medical attention.

-If you think your cat is shedding more than usual, it’s best to take them to your veterinarian for a thorough examination.
+If you think your cat is shedding more than usual, it’s best to take them to a veterinarian for a thorough examination.
 Here are some possible reasons that cats may shed and how they can be treated.

 The 8 Reasons Why Cats Shed So Much